wordofwarning/wordofwarning.org/current/2018-springsummer/hazardshadowgirl/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Christina Jones" # the name of the artist or company
+artist: "Chrissy Jones" # the name of the artist or company
-show: "Hazard 2018 — Shadow Girl" # the name of the show
+show: "Hazard 2018<br>Shadow Girl" # the name of the show
 artist_size: 1
-show_size: 3
+show_size: 2
 header_image: "header_shadow_girl.jpg"
 season: "Hazard 2018 — Shadow Girl 4|8|2018"